List of coffee drinks: Double-double

 Double-double or Double Double is a uniquely Canadian term that is also a registered trademark of Tim Hortons.
 This menu item consists of a cup of drip coffee with two creams and two sugars (or double cream, double sugar).
 The chain achieves flavor consistency across cup sizes by employing a pair of countertop vending machines, one dispensing cream and milk and the other dispensing white granulated sugar, with buttons for different cup sizes and amounts.
 The coffee is always poured over the cream and sugar to achieve the correct volume of ingredients.
 The drink can be made with cream or milk.
 Additional terms include the menu item "Regular" (one shot of each); a "triple-triple" (three shots of each); a "four-by-four" (four shots of each); and a "Wayne Gretzky" (nine shots of each).
 A "Wayne Gretzky" is more of a legend or joke than a feasible order; for comparison, a medium Regular has 6g fat and 11g sugar (approximately 3 tsp of cream and 2 1/2 tsp white sugar), so a Wayne Gretzky in a medium size would have nine times that amount: 54g fat and 99g of sugar, approximately 1/2 cup cream (27 teaspoons, or 118ml, or 4oz) and 2/5 cups of sugar (22 1/2 teaspoons).
 A medium cup is approximately 14oz (414ml), and would consist almost entirely of the cream and sugar.

 Egg coffee

-Egg coffee (Vietnamese: Cà phê trứng) is a Vietnamese drink from Hanoi with thick texture traditionally prepared with egg yolks, sugar, condensed milk and drip coffee.
+Egg coffee (Vietnamese: Cà phê trứng) is a Vietnamese drink from Hanoi with a thick texture, traditionally prepared with egg yolks, sugar, condensed milk and drip coffee.